emilyperras/ECON5200-Applied-Data-Analytics-in-Economics/Assignment 1/README.md

 Using Python in Google Colab, I built a **Student Pricing Index (Student SPI)** to better reflect real student budget pressures.
 I collected CPI proxy series from the Federal Reserve Economic Data (**FRED**) API using `fredapi`, then normalized all series to a common baseline of **2016 = 100** to ensure comparability across categories with different base years.
 I constructed the Student SPI using a weighted basket methodology (Laspeyres-style approach), with heavier emphasis on tuition and rent relative to the official CPI structure.

 ## Key Findings
-My analysis reveals a **[X]% divergence** between the Student SPI and the Official CPI since 2016, showing that students experienced meaningfully higher inflation than the national average.
-This inflation gap is driven primarily by rapid cost increases in tuition and rent.
-Additionally, comparing national CPI to Boston-area CPI shows how regional inflation can further amplify the financial pressure students feel in high-cost urban markets.
+My analysis reveals a **[2]% divergence** between the Student SPI and the Official CPI since 2016, between the Student SPI and the Official CPI since 2016, showing that student costs tracked closely to national inflation in this model.

 ## Tools & Skills Demonstrated
 - Python (`pandas`, `matplotlib`)